Aiden-Jacobs/United_Map/README.md

         FlightsFromAP (dict): A dictionary with airports as keys, and lists of flights departing from those airports as values.
         ArrivalsAtAP (dict): A dictionary with airports as keys, and lists of flights arriving at those airports as values. date (datetime): The date for which flight information is being stored.
+    Functions:
+        getDate - returns the date
+        containsApInDp - returns True if the airport is a key in the FlightsFromAP dictionary, False otherwise containsApInArrivals - returns True if the airport is a key in the ArrivalsAtAP dictionary, False otherwise addFlight - adds a flight to both dictionary attributes of the class getFlightsOutOf - returns a list of all flights departing from a specified airport getFlightsTo - returns a list of all flights arriving at a specified airport getFlightsFromTo - returns a list of all flights from one specified airport to another
     """